LizIzhikevich/lizizhikevich.github.io/index.md

 My research brings a data-driven approach to understanding the Internet's performance and security.
 I build systems that learn patterns from and collect data about network, operator, and attacker behaviors.
-I use quantitative analysis, including rigorous statistics, on the data my systems collect to surface critical operational challenges and threats.
+I quantitatively analyze the data my systems collect to surface critical operational challenges and threats.
 More details [here](assets/app_materials/ResearchStatement.pdf).

 My lab consists of the following wonderful people: [Manda Tran](https://mandatran.github.io/) (Ph.D).